TryKatChup/password-similarity-nlp/README.md

 Nowadays people tend to create more profiles or change password of their current profiles for security reasons.
 Existent passwords and literature-based words have a great impact on the candidate password.
 This could be a risk for the user privacy.
 For example, an user has the password `mum77` and he/she wants to create a new account for a different website.
 A candidate password could be `mommy1977`, which is a variation of `mum77` and it more risky if an attacker has discovered the first password in a leak.

 The purpose of this project is to give a feedback about password similarity between the new password and the old one using Deep Neural Networks.
-As a reference, a Scientific Article pulished at IEEE Symposium on Security and Privacy 2019 was chosen.
+As a reference, a scientific article published at IEEE Symposium on Security and Privacy 2019 was chosen.
 Then the entire architecture was reimplemented and improved, and a comparison between the obtained results and the case study was made.

 ### Data pre-processing
 #### File: `preparing_dataset.py`